roman-milk/roman-milk.github.io/fucking-evolution.md

  He uses her hair to pull her back and forth on his cock.
 He lets go of her hair and grabs her nipples.
 He pinches them and uses them to pull her back.
 She cries out again and cums again.
 He grabs her hip bones and pulls her hard back on his cock.
 His cock is hitting her cervix with each stroke.
 She cums each time.
 Her arms go limp and she falls face down to the bed.
 He holds her hips and powers into her.

  She is cumming and cumming.
 She squeezes his cock and he howls and cums in her.
 She screams and joins his orgasm.
-Report_Story #3